Barto-Paja/SHS/README.md

 [EN]

 "Say Hear See" is a program for young children with loss of hearing.
-It show animal/things pictures and you may click on picture to hear simple sample.
-If you want you can to take an assesment in simple test.
+It shows animal/things pictures and you may click on picture to hear simple sample.
+That is, if you want you can to take an assessment in simple test.

 Realese version you may download from: http://demo.bartoit.pl/Say%20Hear%20See.rar